mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ---

 ## [Power Analysis](@id ACPowerAnalysisTutorials)
 Once the computation of voltage magnitudes and angles at each bus is completed, various electrical quantities can be determined.
-JuliaGrid offers the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) function, which enables the calculation of powers associated with buses, branches, and generators.
+JuliaGrid offers the [`power!`](@ref power!(::AcPowerFlow)) function, which enables the calculation of powers associated with buses, branches, and generators.
 Here is an example code snippet demonstrating its usage:
 ```@example PowerFlowSolution
-power!(system, analysis)
+power!(analysis)
 nothing # hide
 ```